plenaerts/eml2pdf/README.md

 The converted PDF files will be saved in the specified output directory.
 The output filenames are formatted as:
-`YYYY-MM-DD_original_filename.pdf`, where:
+`YYYY-MM-DD_subject[-counter].pdf`, where:

-- The date prefix is taken from the email's sent date
+- The date prefix is taken from the email's sent date.
-- Spaces in the original filename are converted to underscores
+- The email subject is taken from the email headers.
+- Should there be any duplicate filenames, then a counter will be added.
 - The extension is changed to `.pdf`

-For example, `My Email.eml` sent on March 15, 2024 will become `2024-03-15_My_Email.pdf`.
+For example, `some_file.eml` with subject "My Email" sent on March 15, 2024 will become `2024-03-15_My_Email.pdf`.

 ## Features

 - Converts email body (both plain text and HTML)
 - Preserves email metadata (From, To, Subject, Date)
 - Supports embedded images
-- Lists email attachments in the PDF
 - Supports various character encodings
 - Maintains basic text formatting